SiemensHalske/recon/README.md

 Recon Tools is provided for educational and research use.
-Depending on your jurisdiction, monitoring certain frequencies may require a licence or authorisation.
-The maintainers do not condone misuse.
+Depending on your jurisdiction, monitoring certain frequencies may require a licence or authorisation.  + The maintainers explicitly prohibit any misuse for unauthorized surveillance or intelligence purposes.
 When recording or storing potentially sensitive traffic, protect the data as you would any other classified material: use encrypted storage and limit access on a need‑to‑know basis.

 ## License